philippeitis/cpsc312-project/README.md

 - Direct links into parts of the code where the new learning was employed
 - Explanation of how the project benefits from the application of your new learning.

-In this section, we go over the Prolog features that we have learned to use, and provide an overview of all of the files that comprise our application, and the purpose they serve.
+In this section, we go over the Prolog features that we have learned to use.
+Further down, we provide an overview of all of the files that comprise our application and the purpose they serve.

 ### Prolog features
 - [Partial function application](https://github.students.cs.ubc.ca/ph1l1pp3/cpsc312-project/blob/980a926a60d622513ae3170f4d1ec298dc2e0204/prolog/search.pl#L177)